ksu-cs-textbooks/cis400/content/B-git-and-github/10-feature-branches.md

 Again, replacing `ms0` with the current milestone branch.
 Then, pull the latest changes for that branch from the remote repository to the local repository.
 If you do:

 ```
-$ git pull
+$ git pull origin ms0
 ```

-It will automatically pull from the branch in your remote repository that matches the name of your currently checked out local repository.
-In our case, it will pull from the remote `ms0` branch into the local `ms0` branch.
+It will pull from the remote `ms0` branch into the local `ms0` branch.

 ## Merging your feature branch into main